Spectroscopic failures in photometric redshift calibration: cosmological biases and survey requirements: Spectroscopic selection matching

+In the culling approach, we use a neural network (described in Appendix \ref{sec:neunet}) to accomplish the selection matching.
 What we want is to be able to classify galaxies in the photometric sample in the same way they were classified in the training set, that is, we need to estimate the cross-correlation strength R statistic for them.

-To be more realistic, instead of using R, we map the R values into a new quality parameter Q. The Q parameter is discrete, and roughly matches the more standard quality flags of real surveys (e.g. VVDS, DEEP2).
+To be more realistic, instead of using R, we map the R values into a new quality parameter Q. The Q parameter is {\it discrete}, and roughly matches the more standard quality flags of real surveys (e.g. VVDS, DEEP2).
 It also has the advantage of having a more limited range than the R statistic, which has no upper limit.
 The mapping we use is as follows:

+The relationship between $\ssrt$ and Q classification depends slightly on the exposure time, but can be inferred from the right plot of Fig. \ref{fig:ssr}.

 Following standard neural network procedure, we split the spectroscopic sample into two parts (of equal size), the training and validation samples.
 As described in Appendix \ref{sec:neunet}, we use the $griz$ magnitudes as the inputs for the neural network, which then outputs an estimate for $Q$.
 For simplicity, we only perform a single neural net run, though the average of multiple runs is expected to yield best results.